Aioewa/Aioewa/ideas/checklist.md

 - [ ] Asynchronously place elements in the right order. [module.js](../api/module.js)
 - [ ] Reading mode
 - [ ] Writing/drawing board.
 Lets you write and draw on any website.
-- [ ] Set the search in to the addon.html.
+- [x] Set the search in to the addon.html.
 Then it will not be shown in the other sites.
+- [ ] Needed property in `info.json`.
+This would enable the needed system addon.
+This is so that different addons can work easier together.
+Example if you want 2 addons to use a toy box.
+Then the toy box system addon needs to be enabled.
+The "needed